 Michael B. Knudsen, the creator of Gravel Cologne started working on his first fragrance in the 1950’s.
-He faced many challenges to make his dream of creating a true American cologne come true.
 His scents reflect his extraordinary journey through life.
-Born in 1911, Michael Knudsen travelled Across the Ocean in the 1920’s and emigrated into the USA.
-A young man like so many of his generation, pursuing the American Dream in the new world.
+Born in 1911 in Scandinavia, Michael Knudsen travelled Across the Ocean in the 1920’s and emigrated into the USA.
+A young man, pursuing the American Dream.
 It was the golden era of Hollywood and Knudsen was seduced by the promises of the dream factory.
-This charismatic, good looking young man played parts in numerous productions and came under the spell of the glittering world of show business.
+The charismatic, good looking young man played parts in numerous productions and came under the spell of the glittering world of show business.
 This period deeply influenced his exquisite taste, his penchant for beauty and his extravagant lifestyle.
-He connected with many illustrious personalities and members of the high society; each would influence his path of life later on.
-Those experiences, his European roots and the resulting tension of the classics of style and elegance meeting the new modern forces of a dynamic post war society, inspired his wish to transport and preserve something from the classic and elegant era, without denying the upheaval of the late 1950’s.
-Impelled by his vision and supported by his close friend Hazel Guggenheim, the concept for Gravel A Man’s Cologne took shape in New York.
-Of course, at this point neither Knudsen nor Hazel Guggenheim realized, how big the influence of Gravel would be on the American perfume industry.
-Thanks to Knudsen Gravel Cologne became a legend.
-A legend that walks among us to this day.
-One could say, that thanks to Michael Knudsen, Americas whole perfume industry benefited from his pioneer spirit and his visionary genius.
-Every day Michael B. Knudsen lives on, through enthusiasts wearing one of his perfumes.
+He connected with many illustrious personalities and members of the high society.

 The First Fragrance